 While DAOs can potentially donate money, they also involve crypto philanthropy that can disrupt the entire charity-giving scenario.
-These organizations have been recognized for creating a national harmony between organizations and social impacts, capitalizing on which has led to vital social causes in fresh, innovative ways.
-Here we will explore the crypto-philanthropic side of DAOs and tokens and how they are funding social causes.
+These organizations have been capitalizing on which has led to vital social causes in fresh, innovative ways.
+Here, we will explore the crypto-philanthropic side of DAOs and tokens and how they fund social causes.

 What does a DAO ideally give?
 The obvious answer is that a DAO can be used as a native cryptocurrency.
 This undeniably lowers the entry barrier since numerous DAOs have a stockpile of native tokens akin to a treasury, while some are naturally concerned about immediate sell-offs by receiving parties that would increase the selling pressure of the token and reduce its price.

-A recent grant from Uniswap liquidated around $10 million, almost 50% of UNI tokens, which frustrated the token holders and backers of crypto philanthropy.
+In 2021, the grant from Uniswap liquidated around $10 million, almost 50% to the fund’s allocation, which frustrated the token holders and backers of crypto philanthropy.
 This issue was addressed by using existing financial tools developed – Donor-Advised Funds (DAFs).

 DAFs offer additional control and flexibility to account holders and represent the most efficient and best means of making charitable tax-deductible contributions to nonprofit organizations.